nerdalert/kube-docker-examples/nginx/README.md

 demo scaled to 4
 ```

-The four service replicas will be configured as upstreams.
-The load balancer will balance traffic across all service replicas.
+The four service replicas are configured as upstreams.
+The load balancer balances traffic across all service replicas.

-## Host Mode Networking with Interlock Proxy
+# Host Mode Networking with Interlock Proxy

 In some scenarios operators cannot use the overlay networks (overlay networking ingress routing mesh would be unavailable).
 Interlock supports host mode networking in a variety of ways (proxy only, Interlock only, application only, hybrid).

-In this example we will configure an eight (8) node Swarm cluster that uses host mode networking to route traffic without using overlay networks.
+In this example an eight (8) node Swarm cluster is configured to use host mode networking to route traffic without using overlay networks.
 There are three (3) managers and five (5) workers.
 Two of the workers are configured with node labels to be dedicated ingress cluster load balancer nodes.
-These will receive all application traffic.
+These receive all application traffic.

-This example will not cover the actual deployment of infrastructure.
+This example does not cover the actual deployment of infrastructure.
 It assumes you have a vanilla Swarm cluster (docker init and docker swarm join from the nodes).
 See the Swarm documentation if you need help getting a Swarm cluster deployed.

-Note: when using host mode networking you will not be able to use the DNS service discovery as that requires overlay networking.
-You can use other tooling such as Registrator that will give you that functionality if needed.
+> **Note:** When using host mode networking you will not be able to use the DNS service discovery as that requires overlay networking.
+You can use other tooling such as Registrator that give you that functionality if needed.

-We will configure the load balancer worker nodes named `lb-00` and `lb-01` with node labels in order to pin the Interlock Proxy service.
+Configure the load balancer worker nodes named `lb-00` and `lb-01` with node labels in order to pin the Interlock Proxy service.
 Once you are logged into one of the Swarm managers run the following to add node labels to the dedicated load balancer worker nodes:

 ```
 $> docker node update --label-add nodetype=loadbalancer lb-00